gcaferra/gcaferra.github.io/_posts/2024/2024-04-29-Stop-using-IConfiguration-to-configure-Services.md

 ## How to make the configuration clear for everyone?

-With the following method for example everyone will be clear in what is needed to configure your service making it clear to everyone how to configure it:
+With the following method, for example, everyone will be clear on what is needed to configure your service making it clear to everyone how to configure it:

 ``` csharp
     public static IServiceCollection ConfigureMyServices2(this IServiceCollection services, string myServiceLevelSetting, string externalUrl, string connectionString, string anotherConfig)